cirrusflyer275ds/ctx-eor-site/docs/recruiting/recruiting-as-a-service.md

 * This workflow provides clarity, consistency, and candidate data from Day 1.
 * Employers control their inputs (role definition, dealbreakers, tone).
-* CTX-EOR manages sourcing, evaluation, and presentation.
+* Hireway manages sourcing, evaluation, and presentation.
 * Customers never have to guess about a candidate's fit—they see and decide.

 This service is especially useful for companies that want: